a11yproject/a11yproject.com/src/posts/2015-05-29-getting-started-with-nvda.md

 ---
 layout: post
-title: "Getting started with NVDA"
+title: Getting started with NVDA
-category: "How-to"
-description: "A quick overview of navigating a webpage using the NVDA screen reader."
+description: A quick overview of navigating a webpage using the NVDA screen reader
 author: scott_vinkle
-published: true
-categories:
+category: How-to
+eleventyNavigation:
+  key: How-to
+  title: Getting started with NVDA
+tags:
-  - Assistive Technology
+  - howto
 ---

 NVDA is a free and open source screen reader from [NVAccess](https://www.nvaccess.org/).
 It is available for the Windows operating system and officially supports Internet Explorer, Firefox, and Chrome web browsers.
 There is also a ton of [braille display support](https://www.nvaccess.org/files/nvda/documentation/userGuide.html?#SupportedBrailleDisplays)!